What to say

-Here are some suggested conversations for you to practice before you have the talk.
+Here are some suggested conversations for you to practice before you start.

 You’ve got a problem and I need to talk to you about it…